ampproject/amphtml/README.md

 ## Contributing

-Please see [the CONTRIBUTING file](CONTRIBUTING.md) for information on contributing to the AMP Project, and [the DEVELOPING file](DEVELOPING.md) for documentation on the AMP library internals.
+Please see [the CONTRIBUTING file](CONTRIBUTING.md) for information on contributing to the AMP Project, and [the DEVELOPING file](DEVELOPING.md) for documentation on the AMP library internals and [hints how to get started](DEVELOPING.md#starter-issues).

 ### [Code of conduct](CODE_OF_CONDUCT.md)